Skip to content

 German attorney fees are regulated by the Lawyers' Remuneration Act (Rechtsanwaltsvergütungsgesetz, or RVG).
 The RVG calculates fees based on the amount in dispute (Streitwert) — not on how many hours your lawyer works.

-This means that before your case even begins, you can calculate with reasonable precision what the legal fees will be.
+This means that before your case even begins, you can calculate with reasonable precision what the legal fees will be — try our free litigation cost calculator to get an instant estimate.
 There are no surprises, no ballooning invoices, and no incentive for your attorney to drag the case out.

 How the Calculation Works